Kaipūtaiao Ao Tūroa

-Good opportunities in a range of industries
+Good opportunities for environmental scientists in a range of industries

-There are good opportunities for scientists with a policy or evaluation focus to work for primary sector industries on land or at sea, regional and local councils, and government environmental ministries and agencies.
+There are good opportunities for environmental scientists with a policy or evaluation focus to work for primary sector industries on land or at sea, regional and local councils, and government environmental ministries and agencies.

 There is high demand for environmental scientists who can monitor the impacts of industrial activities on the environment, manage resource consents, provide advice on minimising environmental footprints, and consult and engage with stakeholders.

 Types of employers varied

 Environmental scientists who do academic research mainly work for:

 - government departments such as Landcare Research or Department of Conservation

 Environmental scientists who do policy or evaluation work may be employed by: